scubaben/MixMonitor/README.md

 To access the menu click down on the select button, use the knob to scroll through the menu and set your targets, tolerance, calibration FO2 etc...

-Please see the license for those details.
+Please see the license for permissions and limitations of the use of this software.